sandor-nemeth/sandor-nemeth.github.io/_posts/2017-05-19-getting-started-with-vertx-in-kotlin.md

     testCompile "io.vertx:vertx-unit:$vertx_version"
     testCompile 'org.assertj:assertj-core:3.7.0'
 }
 ```

+I also use the `shadow` plugin from [johnrengelman/shadow](https://github.com/johnrengelman/shadow)
+to package the complete application into a single fat-jar.

 Now that we are all set up, let's get started with the application.
 First
 create an entry point for the application: